From Great to Excellent

 RFCU first invited our expert practitioners to consult with their executive team and then introduce them to the impact that positive accountability can have on the workforce.
 After their first workshop, the leadership team immediately experienced the impact of our content and saw even greater potential and need for the broader, more unified RFCU team.
 Their next step was getting their entire staff aligned and trained.

-In 2014, RFCU launched an enterprise-wide rollout of the Self Track: The Oz Principle Accountability Training, to their 830 employees across 24 branches.
+In 2014, RFCU launched an enterprise-wide rollout of the Accountability Builder® training, to their 830 employees across 24 branches.
 The training included a series of assessments, workshops, and ongoing support from Partners In Leadership.
 And in 2015, to sustain the momentum, they quickly followed up with the Culture Track: The Cultural Transition Process; again rolling it out to all 830 employees.

 One of the key factors to the success of any change management is that it is demonstrated from the top on down—and RFCU excelled at this.